yakimka/Hackintosh-Dell-7577/README.md

    - ACPIBatteryManager: Kext for battery status
    - AppleBacklightFixup: Kext for backlight control
    - CodecCommander: Kext for solving 'no audio' after sleep
+   - HoRNDIS: Kext that allows to use Android phone's native USB tethering
    - VoodooPS2Controller: Kext for keyboard

  - kexts/Other: